Futures Programme 2021-22

 Careers education through the PSD and Tutorial programmes continues in the Fourth Form and pupils are guided to evaluate the skills and strengths they are developing and to articulate them in their CVs, applications, personal statements and covering letters.

 In the Lent Term, pupils take part in the National Enterprise Challenge as part of National Careers Week.
-During the Easter holidays, they are expected to take part in work experience.
+During the holiday periods, they are expected to take part in work experience, where practical.

 In the Summer Term, pupils are introduced to external speakers from several contrasting professional areas, through a mixture of formal presentations, workshops and business ‘suppers’.
 Pupils are also set ‘work briefs’ by visiting employers, to aid further development of key skills, such as research, analysis and presentation.